 The adult length is 2.2 - 3.5 mm, and it is brown or reddish brown with rows of fine hairs down the elytra (wing cases).
 Females can lay up to 75 eggs on food or in food debris.
 The adults live up to two months, and the entire lifecycle takes between 2 - 7 months depending largely on the temperature.

 It has been said that this beetle, "eats anything but cast iron", and the grubs will even eat strychnine, belladonna and aconite!
 It can penetrate tin foil and even sheet lead.
-The larva tends to live inside food, so usually only the adults are seen.
+The larva (grey/white 1- 4 mm long) tends to live inside food, so usually only the adults are seen.

-On the left is an adult female glow worm, Lampyris sp.
-There are 2000 species world wide, and 3 British species, and they are mostly nocturnal.
+Above is an adult female glow worm, Lampyris sp.
+There are 2000 species world wide, 3 British species, and they are mostly nocturnal.
 The adults range in length from 5 - 20 mm long.
 Note that the female is wingless.
 Most females are either wingless or have short wings.
-The Lampyridae larva, on the right is flattened and leathery.
+The Lampyridae larva, below, is flattened and leathery.
 They are found on grasses where they can find their preferred prey - snails.
 Some of the larvae are slightly luminous.

 Mating.
 In some species the female glows to signal to the male when she is ready to mate.
 The male hardly glows at all.
 However in other species both male and female signal and answer.
 Photuris versicolor females lure other males in the Photuris genus by imitating the flashing sequence of the females.
 When the males arrive they eat them.